tuvd08/gxninhmy/wp-content/plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 CHANGELOG:
+v2.7.1 - 08/02/2016
+- Added support for reCAPTCHA v2
+- Fixed filter by radio Extra Fields under Users Extended
+- Fixed a warning when creating users via code and a file, picture or avatar is present in the form
+- Updated Securimage Captcha to use more secure style and support code audio reader in HTML5 too

+v2.7.0 - 19/01/2016
+- Fixed welcome email for new users, broken since WordPress 4.3 (thanks to Paul Yuen, Chris Norton and more)
+- Fixed password change email is no longer sent if user chose its own password during registration
+- Fixed 'Strict Standards' warnings on Users Extended and plug-in's options
+- Dropped support for WordPress 4.2 or below
+- Updated Danish (Michael Ugilt)
+- Updated French (Damien Cottet)
+- Updated Securimage Captcha to v3.6.2

 v2.6.5 - 11/05/2015
 - Fixed PHP error on Extended Users on WordPress 4.2 (thanks to Ryan Marshall and Josie Stauffer)
 - Fixed PHP notice on cimy_uef_functions.php at line 673 when using avatar Extra Field (thanks to rossini7777)